CanobbioE/reelo/README.md

 - Better cookies handling
 - A bit of refactoring wouldn't hurt
 - Ranks filters (order by, search, show only category, show year)

-## Application flow

-There's two types of user: Admin and Standard.

-**Admin** needs to login -> Admin loads a ranking file -> file get parsed -> if parsing error Admin will be prompted to fix it -> parsed file gets converted into entity -> entity goes into db -> after all entities for the file are in the db Reelo gets (re)calculated for al the entities.

-**Admin** needs to login -> Admin changes variables -> db gets updated -> Reelo gets recalculated for all entities.

-**User** will visit the rankings page -> server returns a list of all the entities and their Reelo -> User is happy =).

 ## Credits